MicrosoftDocs/windows-dev-docs/windows-apps-src/packaging/install-related-set.md

 > [!NOTE]
 >
 > The App Installer file type is new in the Windows 10 Fall Creators Update.
 There is no support for deployment of UWP apps using an App Installer file on previous versions of Windows 10.
+> It also should be noted that the **HoursBetweenUpdateChecks** element is new in the next major update to Windows 10.